 #5.
 2005 Topps Chrome Aaron Rodgers Auto Gold X-fractor RC #190

-Aaron Rodgers Autograph Football Cards: Summary
+Most Valuable Aaron Rodgers Autograph Card

 15-year-old cards featuring a future Hall of Famer are always going to be an expensive proposition.
-They are the most popular versions by a decent margin, while they were released in a good era for collectibles in terms of low print runs and signed options.
+They are the most popular versions by a decent margin, while they were released in a sound era for collectibles in terms of low print runs and signed options.

 They’re likely to make significant profit in the future, especially with a contract that runs until 2024.
 He’ll be 39 at that point, which could spell time for retirement.
 On the other hand, he still has time to add a few baubles to his personal trophy cabinet, and he could extend some of the multiple NFL records he currently holds.